Kwon Eun-bi: 2021–present: Solo activities and solo debut

 On March 29, 2021, her Woollim Entertainment labelmate Sungkyu released the music video for his single "Hush", in which she played the female lead.

-After wrapping up Iz*One's promotions on April 29, 2021, with a final concert in March, Kwon returned to Woollim Entertainment with labelmate Kim Chae-won as trainees.
+After wrapping up Iz*One's promotions on April 29, with a final concert in March, Kwon returned to Woollim Entertainment with labelmate Kim Chae-won as trainees.
 On June 29, she became the new host of FashionN's beauty program Follow Me along with Ha Sung-woon, Pentagon's Kino, and Freezia.
 On August 4, Kwon's labelmates Rocket Punch released their debut Japanese album Bubble Up! which includes a track written and co-produced by Kwon titled "Let's Dance".

-On August 5, 2021, Woollim Entertainment announced that Kwon Eun-bi was preparing to debut as a solo artist and would release her debut album at the end of the month.
+On August 5, Woollim Entertainment announced that Kwon was preparing to debut as a solo artist and would release her debut album at the end of the month.
 On August 24, Kwon released her first extended play Open, on which she received writing credits on two of the songs, including the lead single "Door."
 Following her debut as a soloist, Kwon was nominated for Rookie of the Year at the 36th Golden Disc Awards, Best New Female Artist at the 2021 Mnet Asian Music Awards and Rookie of the Year at the 31st Seoul Music Awards, and won Best Emotive Singer at the 2021 Asia Artist Awards.
 On December 28, Kwon and labelmate Rocket Punch's Juri Takahashi released the song "I'll Be Your Energy" as part of the soundtrack for Smilegate's mobile RPG Epic Seven.